Five Fantastic Food Fairs!

 (Photo by Nicolas Boullosa)

-1. Moegyo Humanitarian Foundation Annual Burmese Food Fair (one Sunday each June, Aviation High School in Long Island City, 45-30 36th Street, Queens.
+When & Where: One Sunday each June, Aviation High School in Long Island City, 45-30 36th Street, Queens.
 Subway: 7 (33rd Street / Rawson St)).

-One Sunday each June, Burmese home cooks gather in a school cafeteria selling their homemade specialties — and showing just how diverse the city can be.
+One Sunday each June, Burmese home cooks gather in a school cafeteria selling their homemade specialties – and showing just how diverse the city can be.
 For just a few dollars, you can eat like a native, enjoying tea leaf salad, fish soup, fluorescent pink-colored desserts and much, much more.
-And this is only one of many similar festivals that happen throughout the city’s ethnic enclaves — adventurous eaters can be on the lookout for information on websites like Eating in Translation, which chronicle the far-flung and obscure ethnic eats in Manhattan and the outer boroughs.
+And this is only one of many similar festivals that happen throughout the cityโ€™s ethnic enclaves.
+Adventurous eaters can look out for information online, which chronicles the far-flung and obscure ethnic eats in Manhattan and the outer boroughs.

 Don't know what it looks like, but it tastes *fantastic*